 CDC Study: LGBT Community Reports High Prevalence of Sexual, Interpersonal Violence

-January 25, 2013 by Ty Cobb, Senior Legislative Counsel
+January 25, 2013 by Ty Cobb, Director of Global Engagement

 Today the Centers for Disease Control and Prevention (CDC) released a groundbreaking and valuable study on lesbian, gay and bisexual sexual and intimate partner violence.
 This gold-standard study underscores the need for including the LGBT community in the reauthorization of the Violence Against Women Act (VAWA) and all other anti-violence efforts.
 All too often, programs and services related to sexual and intimate partner violence are not welcoming or prepared to assist LGBT people.
 This study is a powerful call for greater LGBT inclusion in anti-violence efforts.